linbryan910/SudokuSolver/README.md

  - the cross hatching method
  - the naked pairs method

+Cross hatching method:
+    When you find that a value fits in a square because it hasn't been used in the box and it is used in the other rows and columns that intersect with the box
+Naked pairs method:
+    When you find two squares in the same row, column, or box that have the same 2 possible values, so you can eliminate those values from the squares in the other rows, columns, or boxes respectively

 With the cross hatching and naked pairs methods implemented, this sudoku solver is able to solve easy to intermediate puzzles.

 This program was written in C# using .NET.